SPIRIT LAKE, ND

 This is a standard full-team RAVS medical and surgical field teaching clinic.
 Volunteers of all types are encouraged to apply.
 No prior field experience required.

-Veterinary student volunteers will be required to participate in both the Spirit Lake, ND and Standing Rock, ND clinics.
+Veterinary and veterinary technician student volunteers will be required to participate in both the Spirit Lake, ND and Turtle Mountain, ND clinics.
 Professional volunteers are encouraged to participate in both weeks if at all possible.
-Volunteers participating in both weeks of clinic will be responsible for their own accommodations May 10 & 11.
-You will be on your own from the time clinics end on the 10th until the appointed meeting time on May 12.
+Volunteers participating in both weeks of clinics will be responsible for their own accommodations August 14 & 15.
+You will be on your own from the time clinics end on the 14th until the appointed meeting time on August 16.

-For volunteers participating in just the Spirit Lake trip, May 10 will be the last working day of the trip.
-We will return to Bismarck late the evening of the 10th.
-You may book your flight out anytime May 11.
+For volunteers participating in just the Spirit Lake trip, August 14 will be the last working day of the trip.
+Departure time will be dependent on case load and community needs, but we can expect to leave the community early evening on the 14th.
+You may book your flight out anytime August 15.
 Please do not book flights earlier than this.
 We expect volunteers to participate for the duration of the clinic.
-You will be responsible for arranging your own accommodations prior to and after the pick-up and drop-off times.
+You will be responsible for arranging your own accommodations prior to and after the arrival and departure times.

 You will be part of a team of volunteers working on the Spirit Lake Indian Reservation in North Dakota.
 We will be providing four days of small animal spay/neuter and one day of vaccine/wellness services in Ft.
 Totten, ND. (www.spiritlakenation.com)

 There will be a $450 minimum fundraising commitment for veterinary student participants for the combined two-week trip (Spirit Lake and Turtle Mountain).
 This contribution helps to support RAVS field clinics and to offset a small portion of the expense of operating our student teaching program.
 This fundraising component is not required for veterinarians, veterinary technicians/assistants, tech students or non-veterinary support volunteers though all are welcome to participate.
 For additional information, see the Student Contribution page.